Staying on track: Why a strong exercise habit matters (especially when life gets in the way)

 This mindset, flexible persistence, is key.
 Research shows that when people adopt an all-or-nothing “streak” mentality (“I can’t ever miss a session!”) they’re more likely to give up entirely after a single missed session (Segar et al., 2016).
 But those who adopt a more compassionate and flexible approach: “OK I missed one session, but I’ll be back next time” are far more likely to sustain long-term behaviour change.

-Each of these women demonstrated what researchers call habit resilience, the ability to return to a healthy routine after disruption.
+Each of these women demonstrated what researchers call habit resilience, the ability to maintain a healthy routine in the face of disruption.
 According to Wood & Neal (2016), habits are formed by repeated behaviours in stable contexts.
-That’s the part most of us know already.
+That’s the part most of us probably know already.
 But resilient habits are:

-• Intrinsic: They are motivated by internal values (e.g., health, self-respect) rather than external rewards.
+Intrinsic: They are motivated by internal values (e.g., health, self-respect) rather than external rewards (such as compliments from others).

-• Compassionate: They are built with an allowance for imperfection (life!).
+Compassionate: They are built with an allowance for imperfection (in other words, life!).

 Instead of an all-or-nothing mentality, resilient habits follow the 80/20 rule.
-If you’re active most of the time, one missed session or a disrupted week isn’t failure, it’s just life.
+If you’re active most of the time, one missed session or a disrupted week or a pared back routine from time to time isn’t failure, it’s just life.

 Top tips for building (and keeping) an exercise habit

-1. Anchor your workouts to regular cues such as a specific time, a certain playlist, or your coffee routine.
+Anchor your workouts to regular cues such as a specific time, a certain playlist, or your coffee routine.
+Try to put your exercise sessions in the diary first and fit stuff around them (often it’s the other way around).

-3. Plan for disruptions.
-Expect sick days, busy weeks, or low motivation and make a “Plan B” for lighter sessions.
+Plan for disruptions.
+Expect sick days, busy weeks, or low motivation and make a “Plan B” for lighter sessions (as Sarah did)

-5. Reframe lapses as natural, not moral failings.
+Reframe lapses as natural, not moral failings (as Annabel did).
 Ask yourself: “What got in the way?”
 Then start again.

 Final thoughts: Thriving, not just coping